 + JUNO nominee, NAMMY Winner, and Robbie Robertson collaborator Pura Fé, a member of the Tuscarora Indian Nation.
 Taj Mahal said, “This beautiful songbird transcends time and brings the message of our Ancestors who have sewn this beautiful seed, that makes powerful music.”

 + Guitar virtuoso Cool John Ferguson, whom Premier Guitar Magazine called “wild as a paisley tiger” and whom Taj Mahal called “among the five greatest guitarists in the world.”
-He is Music Maker’s secret weapon, appearing on numerous albums by Music Maker Relief Foundation artists as an accompanies as well as as a leader.
+He is Music Maker’s secret weapon, appearing on numerous albums by Music Maker Relief Foundation as a reputable artist and as a leader.

-The Music Maker Relief Foundation has been the subject of 2019 spotlights in No Depression, Paste Magazine, Bitter Southerner, Popular Photography, Billboard, AV Club, Downbeat, and Hollywood Reporter.
+The Music Maker Relief Foundation has been the subject of 2019 spotlights in No Depression, Paste, The Bitter Southerner, Popular Photography, Billboard, The A.V.
+Club, DownBeat, and The Hollywood Reporter.

 PICKERS & STORYTELLERS: DOM FLEMONS, “BLIND BOY” PAXTON, JAKE XERXES FUSSELL & GAIL CAESAR

 WEDNESDAY, DECEMBER 4 | 8 PM @ THE FRUIT